rballet/stochastic-constraint-satisfaction-rl/docs/LINEAR_PROGRAMMING.md

 ## Overview

 Linear Programming offers a mathematically principled approach to SCSP by formulating the decision problem as an optimization problem with linear constraints.
-While SCSP is inherently dynamic and stochastic, LP techniques can be adapted through approximation methods, lookahead strategies, and expected value formulations.
+While SCSP is dynamic and stochastic, LP techniques can be adapted through approximation methods, lookahead strategies, and expected value formulations.

-## Core LP Formulation for SCSP
+## LP Formulation

 ### Decision Variables